buckets/relay/README.md

 ### Authentication

-Clients authenticate with the server in two ways:

-1. With a relay account via HTTP Basic authentication.
-This is used to group together a user's various clients and prevent abuse.
-2. With a public/private key.
-This is used to identify and connect individual clients.

-A single relay account can have multiple public/private keys; typically one for each device.
+Clients authenticate with the server with a public/private key.
+A single person may have multiple public/private keys; typically one for each device.

 ### Client Commands